BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 They exist as imagined communities through a multitude of agent acts of self-identification and endure solely because people use them as vehicles of self-definition; as an identity technology termed *profilicaty*.

 I have no intention of passing moral judgment on conspiracy theorists.
-As I said, they rebel against authority via the same use of authority.
-This is dangerous but also points to a deeper problem of a violation of the operational clousure of social systems which we should take serious if our goal is to preserve these systems.
-Conspiracy theorists often risk a significant amount of social capital, leading to alienation from their relatives and friends.
+They often risk a significant amount of social capital, leading to alienation from their relatives and friends.
 Being a conspiracy theorist is generally not an enjoyable experience.
+As I said, they rebel against authority via the same use of authority---a conflict of knowledge against 'better' knowledge in the realm of politics.
+This is dangerous.
+It points to a deeper problem of a violation of the *operational clousure* of social systems which we should take serious if our goal is to preserve these systems.
-One might even argue that they perceive cracks in the simulation but mistakenly believe in a way out of it, which, and this misinterprets *The Matrix* as well, serves as the perfect cover-up for our reality as always partly simulated.
+One might even argue that conspiracy theorists perceive cracks in the simulation but mistakenly believe in a way out of it, which, and this misinterprets *The Matrix* as well, serves as the perfect cover-up for our reality as always partly simulated.

 Baudrillard famously argued that Disneyland does not hide the fact that it is a simulation, but rather conceals the fact that America is a simulation too.
 Disneyland is more real than America.
 Conspiracy theories operate similarly; they are pure simulations and, in this regard, true.